yanggicane/textanalysis/PITCHME.md

   - Breaking out words or sentences
   - Separating punctuation
   - Seperating all hashtags in a tweet
+- nltk (natual language toolkit) library is commonly used for tokenization.
 ```python
 from nltk.tokenize import word_tokenize